Non-Bloch band theory for non-Hermitian continuum systems: Periodic continuum systems

 The determination of the gap value can be challenging due to finite-size effects in the effective lattice models.
 These finite-size effects arise from two factors: the discretization parameter $N$ and the length of the lattice $L$.
 Fortunately, given a specific $h_N(\beta)$, the finite-size effects induced by the lattice length $L$ can be avoided.
 This is because the OBC spectrum gap can be efficiently calculated by the GBZ theory for multiband lattice models, where we do not need to introduce the lattice length $L$.

 The energy gap $\Delta$ is defined as the energy difference between the lowest eigenstate of the second band and the highest eigenstate of the first band.
 These two states correspond to the endpoints of each OBC energy band.
-Their energies satisfy $\beta_{2}(E)=\beta_{3}(E)$, which are \emph{saddle points} of the characteristic equation Eq.\eqref{eq:periodic_genernal_p4_char_equation}.
+Their energies satisfy $\beta_{2}(E)=\beta_{3}(E)$, which are \emph{saddle points} of the characteristic equation Eq. \eqref{eq:periodic_genernal_p4_char_equation}.
 The saddle points are given by the following equations:

 By solving these equations and identifying the two relevant energy values, we can determine the energy gap $\Delta$ without finite-size effects arising from the lattice length $L$.
-However, it should be noted that the discretization parameter $N$ still introduces some finite-size effects, although it has a relatively minor impact on the low-energy region of the OBC spectrum [ Fig. \ref{fig:periodic_p4_gap}].
-Notably, calculating the energy gap $\Delta$ by the GBZ method only requires solving two algebraic equations, which is more computationally efficient compared to the real-space diagonalization method.
+Notably, calculating the energy gap $\Delta$ by the GBZ method only requires solving two algebraic equations, which is computationally more efficient compared to the real-space diagonalization method.